-As we approach the holiday season we are bombarded by messages at every turn.
-Stores have been decorated for Christmas since October, holiday music is in the air, your favorite series devotes more screen time to commercials than to the actual program; you can’t escape.
-It’s so easy to get caught up in the excitement of “Black Friday” bargains and tinsel and lights, but that excitement can quickly become remorse when the credit card bills begin arriving in January.
+As we approach the holiday season, we are bombarded by messages at every turn.
+Stores have been decorated for Christmas since October, holiday music is in the air, and your favorite series devotes more screen time to commercials than to the actual program; you can't escape.
+It's so easy to get caught up in the excitement of "Black Friday" bargains, tinsel, and lights, but that excitement can quickly become remorse when the credit card bills begin arriving in January.

 This year consider some simple tips to help you manage holiday spending and avoid New Year surprises.

 - Make a list and check it twice.

 Lists aren't just for Santa.
 Making a list, and sticking to it, ensures you don't exceed your holiday spending plan.

 - Set a spending plan and stick to it.

 Once you know who's on your gift list, determine what you can afford.
 There are armies of marketing professionals working diligently to separate you from your hard-earned money, so it is important to stick to your gift list and budget.
 Most credit and checking accounts feature online budgeting tools when you sign in, and you can maintain a simple budget spreadsheet that you update every time you buy to keep track of your expenses.
 Making a habit of updating your budget/spending list will help you be more aware of exactly how much you spend.